 1203 saw the Hiki Yoshikazu Incident, in which all Kamakura samurais who gathered at the residence of the shogunate and regent Hojo Yasutoki, upon learning of the incident, brought their family crests.

 Thus, samurais gradually used the family crests from the early Kamakura period.
-By the middle of the Kamakura period, both Kamakura and western samurai used family crests.
+By the middle of the Kamakura period, Kamakura and western samurai used family crests.

 The Spread of the Family Crests’ Popularity